rakrisi/event_python/README.md

 - **User Panel**: View all your registrations, QR codes, and feedback links in one place
 - **Mobile-Optimized**: Perfect experience on smartphones and tablets
 - **Feedback System**: Interactive 5-star rating with optional detailed comments
-- **Offline Capability**: Save registration data and feedback drafts locally
+- **Cloud Storage**: All data stored securely in Firebase Firestore
-- **Social Sharing**: Share QR codes and feedback links easily
+- **Real-time Updates**: Instant updates across all devices and sessions

 ### 🎨 UI/UX Features
 - **Modern Design**: Beautiful Tailwind CSS with gradient backgrounds and smooth animations